LucaMalavolta/PyORBIT/docs/running_pyorbit/terminal_output.md

 sampler/model/derived parameters, and again, to print the corresponding MAP values.

-Let's take an example involving the determination of a planetary radius through light curve fitting:
+Let us take an example involving the determination of a planetary radius through light curve fitting:

 ### Statistics on the posterior of the sampler variables